top of page

 VIEWS AND GOALS ON LATIN EDUCATION

 I am a certified secondary math teacher and a pastor, who has taught and tutored in various contexts since 2001.
-Though not an expert, I am proficient in Hebrew, Greek, and working on Latin.
+Though not an expert, I am proficient in Hebrew, Greek, and now Latin.
 During that time, I have become convinced that a love of learning can never be divorced from clear, organized instruction.
 Exuberance without clear instruction always leads to frustration.
 At the same time, organized but dull instruction will suck the energy out of any student.
 However, more often I have found excited people who don’t know how to communicate clearly.
 They love what they are teaching, but they don’t know the best way to explain it.
 They want their students to love the material, but they have not effectively communicated what the material is.

-Thus, I have created class notes that not only explain the new material, but also have extra examples (often from Henle Latin exercises).
-Being able to hear a new idea and immediately practice it greatly helped the students and me assess what we had learned.
 Also, each week I gave the students a homework check (aka a “quiz”) over the prior week’s homework.
 The questions were not meant to trick them, but to just see what they had truly understood and learned, not just became aware of.
 The students had five-six minutes to take it, and then we went over it.
 We did not put a grade because that is not my role, but this "homework check" drastically helped me and the students.
 The students quickly became aware which weeks they actually knew the material and which weeks they were just aware of it.
 As well, it helped me know where to pause and reteach, and when we could progress forward.

 bottom of page